GoogleCloudPlatform/bigquery-utils/tools/automatic_query_fixer/README.md

 ```

 ### Example Query to fix
 The project prepares a few incorrect sql to fix.
-Please try out with the following command:
+Please try out with the following command.
+If you
+are using windows, replace `AutomaticQueryFixer` with `AutomaticQueryFixer.bat`.

 ```bash
 ./build/install/AutomaticQueryFixer/bin/AutomaticQueryFixer -m ua  -p <project-id> -q "./examples/syntax_error.sql"